Hilbert70/KiteReel/README.md

  - [ ] document the build
  - [ ] document the electronics

-# Electronics setup
+## Electronics setup

  These are all off the shelf components, maybe later a PCB will become available to get rid of some wires.

-## Components used
+### Components used

   - ESP32-c3 mini
   - rotary encoder with button
   - INA226 current and voltage sensor, the current measure resistor has to be 0.02 Ohm (SMD 2512 3W)
   - IBT-4 motor driver
   - 128x64 OLED display
-  - 12V mmotor 36gp-3530, 222 RPM, 8mm shaft
+  - 12V motor 36gp-3530, 222 RPM, 8mm shaft
-  - for development, a switch to decouple from the main power.
+  - a diode, 1N4001 or something like that
+  - USB-C Power delivery adapter set to 12V, not more or you will risk blowing stuff up.

-## Wiring
+### Wiring

-### I2I
+#### I2I

   - gpio6 SDA
   - gpio7 SCL